CodeverDotDev/codever-browser-extension/README.md

 | [Chrome](https://chrome.google.com/webstore/detail/save-to-bookmarksdev/diofdblfhjbpgackifolmboaiccmebjb) | [Firefox](https://addons.mozilla.org/en-US/firefox/addon/save-link-to-bookmarks-dev/) |

 > If you can't use Browser Extensions, or you have a tight security blocking pop-up windows from extensions
-> (**Firefox blocks new windows from pages by default**) you can use [our bookmarklets](https://www.bookmarks.dev/howto/bookmarklets)
+> (**Firefox blocks new windows from pages by default**) you can use [our bookmarklets](https://www.codever.land/howto/bookmarklets)
 > which offer the same functionality

 ## How to use
-**Right click** OR **click the extension icon** to save the active tab's link to [Bookmarks.dev](https://www.bookmarks.dev).
+**Right click** OR **click the extension icon** to save a bookmark or snippet to [Codever.land](https://www.codever.land)

-> Optionally you can select text on the webpage beforehand, to be saved in the "description" field, otherwise the
-> value from `meta="description"` is used if present on the website
+- if you make a selection on the web page you will be asked to save as new snippets or bookmark

 ![Chrome extension screenshot](assets/img/bookmarks-browser-extension-in-action-optimized-800x500.gif)

-> For youtube videos and stackoverflow questions the **tags** and **published on** are also auto-completed
+> For youtube videos and stackoverflow questions the **tags** are auto-completed

 ## Testing locally
-Check out the git repository - `git clone https://github.com/BookmarksDev/bookmarks-browser-extension.git`
+Check out the git repository - `git clone https://github.com/CodeverLand/codever-browser-extension.git`

 ## Chrome/Brave
 Go to [chrome://extensions/](chrome://extensions/), click **Load unpacked** and select the `bookmarks.dev-chrome-extension`